AxonIQ/reference-guide/axon-server/installation/docker-k8s/README.md

 ## Docker Image

-AxonIQ provides a ready to use [Axon Server image](https://hub.docker.com/r/axoniq/axonserver) **for development and trial purposes**.
-There are two images available: one with Axon Server running as the user "`root`" and one with Axon Server running as user "`axonserver`".
-Both images are based on "debug" images from [Google's Distroless series](https://github.com/GoogleContainerTools/distroless), which means they include a (limited) shell that allows you to connect "into" the running image and perform some commands.
-Naturally you should not use these for production because of this, but they are perfect for development and test environments.
+AxonIQ provides ready to use [Axon Server images](https://hub.docker.com/r/axoniq/axonserver).
+There are two types of images available: one with Axon Server running as the user "`root`" and one with Axon Server running as user "`axonserver`".
+Both images are based on [Eclipse Temurin](https://hub.docker.com/_/eclipse-temurin), which means they include a (limited) shell that allows you to connect "into" the running image and perform some commands.

-* The "`root`" image of version 2023.1 is available as "`axoniq/axonserver:2023.1-dev`" and is based on "`gcr.io/distroless/java:11-debug`".
+* The "`root`" image of version 2023.1 is available as "`axoniq/axonserver:2023.1`" and is based on "`eclipse-temurin:11-focal`".
 This image is particularly useful for running in Docker Desktop, as it will not have any trouble creating files and directories as user "`root`".
-* The "`axonserver`" image of version 2023.1 is available as "`axoniq/axonserver:2023.1-dev-nonroot`" and is based on "`gcr.io/distroless/java:11-debug-nonroot`".
+* The "`axonserver`" image of version 2023.1 is available as "`axoniq/axonserver:2023.1-nonroot`" and is based on  the same Eclipse Temurin image.
 This image is more secure and useful in Kubernetes and OpenShift clusters.
 You should take care to declare the user- and group-id, both of which are `1001` and are named "`axonserver`".
 Doing this will ensure that any mounted volumes will be writable by the user running Axon Server.

 The images export the following volumes: